JecaTosovic/WaterNetworkAnalysis/docs/source/PyMOLplugin.rst

    .. tab:: Water Clustering

      Compute conserved waters and classify them into several groups.
-More information can be found in the `ConservedWaterSearch documentation <https://conservedwatersearch.readthedocs.io/en/latest/conservedwaters.html>`_.
+More information can be found in the `ConservedWaterSearch documentation webpage <https://conservedwatersearch.readthedocs.io/en/latest/conservedwaters.html>`_.

      - **Clustering Method**.
 Choose the clustering method.
 Options include: